Having a pacemaker implanted

 The most common reason for requiring a pacemaker is a slow heart beat usually heart block which can cause symptoms of dizzy spells, blackouts, tiredness or breathlessness.
 Pacemakers greatly improve the quality of life of patients that have them implanted.
 A slow heart beat can arise due to a problem with the heart being able to initiate the heart beat in the first place, or due to a failure of the top chambers of the heart to communicate with the bottom chambers (heart block) or for the electrical impulses generated to fail to conduct and pass along the heart’s own wiring system.

 In some patients who have fast and uncontrollable heart beats, a pacemaker may be required in combination with medication.
-The experts at the One Heart Clinic are highly trained to assess all patients who may need a pacemaker and highly experienced in implanting devices to improve the quality of life of all patients.
+Our experts are highly trained to assess all patients who may need a pacemaker and highly experienced in implanting devices to improve the quality of life of all patients.

 How is the pacemaker implanted?